-EpiPens, also known by its generic name as epinephrine, is a prescription-only brand name medication made by Mylan.
-EpiPen was initially approved in 1989, but its active ingredient, epinephrine was first synthesized in 1906.
+EpiPens, also known by its generic name as epinephrine, is a medication available by prescription only from Mylan.
+Despite EpiPen’s 1989 approval, epinephrine, its active ingredient, was synthesized in 1906.

-It’s always best, when possible, to avoid the allergy trigger that causes your severe allergic reaction.
-However, if exposure does occur, auto-injectable epinephrine like EpiPen is used to help prevent anaphylaxis and should be given quickly.
+When possible, it is best to avoid the allergy trigger that causes your severe allergic reaction.
+However, auto-injectable epinephrine like an EpiPen should be used to treat anaphylaxis if exposure occurs.

 Epinephrine is also available in EpiPen Jr’s.

-Epinephrine injection comes as a prefilled automatic injection device containing a solution (liquid) and in vials to inject subcutaneously (under the skin) or intramuscularly (into the muscle).
-It is usually injected as needed at the first sign of a severe allergic reaction.
-Use epinephrine injection precisely as directed; do not inject it more often or inject more or less of it than prescribed by your doctor.
+Injections of epinephrine are available as prefilled automatic injection devices containing a solution (liquid) and in vials, which can be injected subcutaneously (under the skin) or intramuscularly (into the muscle).
+When a severe allergic reaction occurs, it is usually injected as needed.
+Inject epinephrine exactly as directed by your doctor; don’t inject it more often or inject more or less than prescribed.